sriemer/fix-linux-mouse/README.md

 Do yourself and people around you a favor and avoid using those due to harmful pulsed microwave radiation at **2.4 GHz**.
 The related topic is **electrosmog**.
-It can be measured e.g. with the Acousticom 2.
+It can be measured e.g. with the EMFields Acousticom 2.

 See e.g.: https://swissharmony.com/what-is-electrosmog/<br/>
 German: https://www.elektrosmog.com/forschungsergebnisse-zu-biologischen-wirkungen-von-mikrowellen